1961 Gotham Bowl

-The 1961 Gotham Bowl was a college football postseason bowl game between the Utah State Aggies and the Baylor Bears.
+The 1961 Gotham Bowl was a college football postseason bowl game between the Utah State Aggies and the Baylor Bears at the Polo Grounds in New York.
+The game attracted a modest crowd of 15,153 fans because of inclement weather.

 Background

 For the second straight year, the Aggies were champion of the Mountain States Conference.
 The Bears had finished tied for 6th in the Southwest Conference.
 Both teams were making bowl games for the 2nd straight year.
 This became the inaugural Gotham Bowl after attempts to invite schools such as Syracuse and Holy Cross to last year's game failed, leaving the bowl makers to cancel the game and wait for 1961.